the-turing-way/the-turing-way/book/content/rdm/rdm.md

 It is important to stress that making data 'FAIR' is not the same as making it 'open' (as accessibility principle clearly explains).
 Data should be as open as possible, as closed as necessary.

-#### Implementations
 The FAIR principles refer to three types of entities: data (as any digital object), metadata (information about that digital object), and infrastructure (i.e. software, repositories).
 For instance, the findability principle F4 defines that both metadata and data are registered or indexed in a searchable resource (e.g. a data repository).
 For example, the FAIR principles are also being applied to [software](https://doi.org/10.6084/m9.figshare.7449239.v2), and projects where the data and software are both FAIR the research is more likely to be reproducible.

-It is much easier to make data FAIR and open if you plan to do this from the beginning of your research project.
-One way to do this is to create a data management plan, in [DMPonline](https://dmponline.dcc.ac.uk/) or just as a text file, to help you think through how to manage your data.
-The data management plan should include information on data creation (volume, formats/types and workflows), data use (where the raw or 'live' data is being stored), data publication and data archiving at the end of the project (long-term data storage, or what data is 'kept' at the end of a project).
-Data management plans should also regularly be updated as the research project changes.
+It is much easier to make data FAIR if you plan to do this from the beginning of your research project.
+One way to do this is to create a Data Management Plan (DMP), in [DMPonline](https://dmponline.dcc.ac.uk/) or just as a text file, to help you think through how to manage your data.
+The DMP should include information on data creation (volume, formats/types and workflows), data use (where the raw or 'live' data is being stored), data publication and data archiving at the end of the project (long-term data storage, or what data is 'kept' at the end of a project).
+DMPs should also regularly be updated as the research project progresses or diverge from the initial design.

+#### Implementations - Work in progress
+Altought started by a community operating in the life science, the FAIR principles have rapidly been adopted by publishers, funders, and pan-disciplinary infrastructure programmes and societies, in all disciplines.

+This rapid uptake of the message, however, as also caused some confusion and ambiguity has led to a wide range of interpretations of FAIRness, with some resources even claiming to already "be FAIR"!

+The Principles are aspirational, in that they do not strictly define how to achieve a state of "FAIRness", but rather they describe a continuum of features, attributes, and behaviors that will move a digital resource closer to that goal.
+This ambiguity has led to a wide range of interpretations of FAIRness, with some resources even claiming to already "be FAIR"!

 <a name="Storage-backup"></a>
 ### Storage and backup